LilZgur12345/plant_gorithm/README.md

 # The Suggestion Algorithm

-The following variables are used to filter the houseplant dataset, which was sourced from [Kaggle] (https://www.kaggle.com/datasets/iottech/plant) and scraped from [Tropicopia Online] (www.tropicopia.com/house-plant/).
+The following variables are used to filter the houseplant dataset, which was sourced from [Kaggle](https://www.kaggle.com/datasets/iottech/plant) and scraped from [Tropicopia Online](www.tropicopia.com/house-plant/).

 - Watering Frequency